 Vinyl windows come in a variety of styles and sizes.
 SoftLite’s got you covered with an extensive line of products designed to meet your every need.
 Choose from the vinyl window styles below to begin browsing our collection of products.

-As a pioneer in vinyl windows, seven-time Partner of the Year winner and five-time Sustained Excellence winner, SoftLite is proud to offer a wide variety of styles to suit any budget and aesthetic sensibility.
+As a pioneer in vinyl windows, eight-time Partner of the Year winner, and six-time Sustained Excellence winner, SoftLite is proud to offer a wide variety of styles to suit any budget and aesthetic sensibility.
 Our company’s founders began to manufacture vinyl frames in 1953, back when popular opinion still favored wood as the primary construction material for home windows.
 Modern science has proven that vinyl far outperforms wood, and even aluminum, as an energy-efficient material for window frames.
 Best of all, vinyl enables those who value the traditional look of woodgrain to enjoy the appearance of wood along with the energy-saving benefits and maintenance-free ease of vinyl window frames.